tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 what compression profile to use.
 For a ServerHello this field is not required.
 Should we make this field optional?]]

-Encrypted records use DTLS 1.3 record framing, comprising a configuration octet followed by optional connection ID, sequence number, and length fields.
+Encrypted records use DTLS {{!I-D.draft-ietf-tls-dtls}} 1.3 record framing, comprising a configuration octet followed by optional connection ID, sequence number, and length fields.
 The encryption process and additional data are also as described in DTLS.